-Extra Caution – never hit the road if you are not fully confident yet.
+Extra Caution – never ride a Vespa are not fully confident yet.
 Remember, once you are driving the Vespa on the road you are part of traffic.
 Driving a Vespa is different than driving a car.
 Make sure you drive more safely and just assume cars do not see you.
-If you get hit or get yourself in an accident, you are the one that is hurt.
+If you get hit or get yourself in an accident, you are the one who is hurt.
 Not the driver of the car.

-How to drive a classic Vespa for the first time
+How to ride a classic Vespa for the first time?

 A classic Vespa has gears, making it more challenging than an automatic Vespa.
-But if you really want to experience driving a classic then you should definitely have a go.
+But if you really want to experience riding a classic Vespa then you should definitely have a go.

 1. Know where the switches and the brakes are

 Walk around the Vespa and get to know where everything is.
-Unlike the automatic, the geared Vespa doesn’t have a rear brake lever, but the brake is located near your right foot.
+Unlike the automatic, the geared Vespa doesn’t have a rear brake lever.
+On a classic Vespa, the brake is located near your right foot.
 It also doesn’t have an ignition button to start the engine and in some cases, it has no indicators.

-So make sure you use your hands to indicate other drivers you are making a turn.
+So make sure you use your hands to indicate to other drivers you are making a turn.

 Some do not have mirrors.
-Look over your shoulder before doing a manoeuvre.
+So when you ride a classic Vespa, look over your shoulder before doing a manoeuvre.

 2. Test the brakes to know how to stop

-Before starting the engine and driving off, get familiar with the brakes.
+Before you start the engine and want to ride a classic Vespa, you need to, get familiar with the brakes.
 As mentioned earlier, the rear brake lever is absent.
 Instead, the left lever is the clutch.

 The rear brake is located near your right foot.
 Press it down with your foot in order to brake.
 The front brake is located on the right-hand lever.

-It may not come as a surprise, but I think the brakes aren’t the world’s greatest.
+It may not come as a surprise, but from my own experience, these brakes aren’t the world’s greatest.
 Especially if you compare it with a modern Vespa.
 You’ll need more time to fully stop.
-So please realize this when in traffic.
+So please realize this when you ride a classic Vespa in traffic.